scottcorgan/Injector/README.md

 ## Changelog

 ### 0.3.6
-* NPM modules are not injectable like a normal Injector module.
+* NPM modules in *node_modules* directory are now injectable like a normal Injector module.
 No need to call ` require('') ` in any module now.